ChuanfuXiao/chuanfuxiao.github.io/_pages/about.md

 Research Interest
 ======
 I am interested in (randomized) numerical linear algebra, tensor computation and applications, tensor networks, model reduction, and parallel computing.
 Particularly,
-* (randomized) numerical linear algebra: matrix perturbation analysis, randomized algorithms in NLA;
+* (Randomized) numerical linear algebra: matrix perturbation analysis, randomized algorithms in NLA;
-* tensor computation: algorithms for tensor operators such as tensor decomposition, recompression, and so on;
+* Tensor computation: algorithms for tensor operators such as tensor decomposition, recompression, and so on;
-* tensor application: tensor in scientific computing, artificial intelligence, data science.
+* Tensor application: tensors in scientific computing, artificial intelligence, and data science.

 Work Experiences
 ======